nextbreakpoint/nextfractal-openjdk-binaries/README.md

 ## How to create new binaries

-The process of creating binaries relays on the current build process of OpenJDK, therefore you can find the complete instruction [here](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/doc/building.md).
+The process of creating new JDK binaries relays on the current build process of OpenJDK, therefore you can find the complete instruction [here](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/doc/building.md).

 Below you can find the essential steps required for producing the binaries for Mac, Windows, Linux/Fedora and Linux/Debian.

-### Build binaries on Mac
+### Build JDK on Mac

 Verify you have installed Xcode (xcodebuild -version).
 We currently use Xcode 10.1 (Build version 10B61).